UofM >

 your Internet connection, contact the Office of New Student

-the information available in your application materials.
+given the information available in your application materials.
 Note,

 however, that the test cannot be retaken multiple times just to get a